jasonyost/numble/README.md

 }
 ```

-## Form posts
+## Form interactions
-numble updates the original field with the number as it changes, updates to the form handler should not be required.
+numble updates the original hidden field with the number as it changes, the change event of the field is bound to update the display of the control on change.